What is self-control?

-For example, when working on a long-term project, it's easy to get frustrated by the multitude of small steps required to get you there.
-Instead, periodically reminding yourself and others on the team of the end goal serves to promote self-control by preventing discouragement.
+For example, when working on a long-term project, it's easy to get frustrated by the many small steps, meetings, and approvals required to finish it.
+Instead, periodically reminding yourself and others on the team of the end goal can help promote motivation.

 5. Get digital self-control support.

-Self-awareness precedes self-management.
-Here are two emotional intelligence assessments to help you increase your self-knowledge in this area: the Emotional Quotient Inventory and the Emotional Competence Inventory.
-You can also find out how you score on self-control measures by taking the free online VIA Inventory of Strengths—it's a psychological assessment of 24 character strengths, one of which is self-control.
+Here are two emotional intelligence assessments to help you increase your awareness: the Emotional Quotient Inventory and the Emotional Competence Inventory.

 7. Avoid decision fatigue.